 Notice:

 CAPS remains committed to student safety and care.
-CAPS will be open with curtailed clinical services Wednesday 9am-5pm and Thursday/Friday 8am-5pm.
+CAPS will be open with curtailed clinical services Tuesday 8am - 5pm.

 • Therapy Services.
-Therapy services (individual and/or group) will likely be affected by staff shortages.
+Therapy services (individual and/or group) will likely be affected by strike activity.
 Students will be contacted the morning of the scheduled appointment IF the appointment needs to be rescheduled.
 If you are not sure of the status of your appointment, please feel free to contact us at our main number (310) 825-0768.
-Please note: cancelled appointments due to staff shortages during this period will not incur any charge.
+Please note: cancelled appointments due to strike activity during this period will not incur any charge.

 • Same Day Services.
 Due to reduced staffing, CAPS will have limited availability for walk-in/same-day appointments.
 Students with urgent needs may choose to speak with counselor by phone or in-person by coming into CAPS at John Wooden West from 9am-3pm Wednesday-Friday.